 *This article is purely informational and does not constitute medical advice.
 Consult your healthcare provider about CBD.

-CBD for PTSD is at the forefront of neurological and psychological studies.
+CBD is at the forefront of neurological and psychological studies.

 United States Veterans suffer heavily from post-traumatic stress disorder or PTSD due to the traumatic events borne from their service.
 In the US, statistics show that among 5,826 veterans, 12.9% were diagnosed with PTSD.
 Compared to the US population that averages just 6%, the prevalence of PTSD is concerning as it is more than double the norm.